 With a claim of being ‘the lightest, strongest and most secure smartphone bike mount on the market’, the Quad Lock aims to impress with its patented dual-stage lock system and sleek, minimal design.
 The mount is fixed to the bike, much like that of a bike computer, and the phone case is compatible to the mount, slotting onto it like a puzzle piece.

-When on the Quad Lock product webpage, you can choose a case that matches your iPhone size and select your preferred type of mount.
-You can choose either an out-front or stem mount, with the additional option of a clear TPU phone protector ‘poncho’ to protect the phone from mud and dust when on the fly.
+When on the Quad Lock product webpage, you can choose a case that matches your phone size and select your preferred type of mount.
+You can choose either this out-front or stem mount, with the additional option of a clear TPU phone protector ‘poncho’ to protect the phone from mud and dust when on the fly.

 These products can also be bought separately, rather than as a bundle.

 Topeak Ridecase and Stem Mount